Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/authorization/_index.md

 linktitle: Authorization
 description: Authorization is used by the applications to authorize an action requested by the logged in user on a given resource and to retreive policy information.
 tags: [architecture, solution]
-toc: true
+toc: false
 weight: 102
 ---

-The following diagram describres the different solutions components that provides the Authorization capabilities.
+The following diagram describes the different solution components that provides the Authorization capabilities.

 ![Authorization Solution components](authorization_solution_components.svg "Authorization solution components")

+## PDP - Policy Decision Point

+Responsible for make a decision if a request is authorized or not.
+[Read more](pdp)

+## PAP - Policy Administration Point

+Responsible for defining and administration of the authorization policies.
+[Read more][pap]

+## PRP - Policy Retrieval Point

+Responsible for identifying the correct policy for a request.
+[Read more](prp)

+## Context Handler

+Responsible for enriching the decision requst so it can correctly be evaluated.
+[Read more](contexthandler)

+## PIP - Policy information point

+Responsible for providing information about the subject and the resource to the context handler.
+[Read more](pip)

+## PEP - Policy Enforcement Point

+Responsible for enforcing the decision from PDP.
+This is the component that blocks a request or let it through.

-## API
+## Authorization API
 The Authorization component exposes a REST-API to Altinn Apps.
 Use the authorization API to manage authorizations in altinn platform.